gokyle/gokyle.github.com/projects.md

 written in pure Go with no external dependencies.

 ### Web Services
+* [gowik](https://github.com/gokyle/gowik) is a simple, single-user wiki I wrote to replace [gitit](http://gitit.net).
+It's a bit rough around the edges, but I currently use it for a personal wiki-like system.

 * [urlshorten-ng](http://gokyle.github.com/urlshorten_ng) is a simple URL
 shortening service; an example of the service is currently running on [nodality.io](https://nodality.io).